Pío Romero Bosque: Legal career

 Romero completed his bachelor's degree at the Ciencias y Letras college of Santa Tecla and completed his Doctor of Law at the University of El Salvador in 1889.
 Later that year, the Supreme Court of Justice appointed Romero to serve as the supplementary judge of the 1st circuit of the San Salvador Department.
 A few months after this appointment, he was named as the proprietary judge of the Zacatecoluca district; he served in this position for two years.

 In 1892 and 1893, Romero was elected as a deputy of the Legislative Assembly.
 He resigned in 1893 following his appointment as the fourth magistrate of the Supreme Court of Justice.
 His term ended in 1895 and he resumed his role as the proprietary judge of Zacatecoluca until 1899.
 Romero served a second term as a supreme court magistrate from 1899 until 14 April 1903.
-In 1914, Romero became the President of the Supreme Court of Justice of El Salvador|president of the Supreme Court of Justice; he served in this position until 1919.
+In 1914, Romero became the president of the Supreme Court of Justice; he served in this position until 1919.